sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 **Box method**

 To grab the policy number, the config uses the Box method.
-This tells SenseML that:
+This tells SenseML the following:

-  - The anchor line is a little more complex than we're used to.
+  - The anchor line is a little more complex than previous examples.
 We define the match type (`"type": "startsWith"`) as well as the text match  (`"text": "policy number"`).
 Notice you can write a simpler anchor as `"anchor":"policy number"`, or you can expand to complex anchors.
 For more information, see [Anchor object](doc:anchor-object).

   - The anchor is inside a box (`"id": "box"`).